ScottHarris17/Bassoon/README.md

 # Bassoon
 Develop, organize, and deploy vision science experiments.
-Bassoon provides a python based GUI and API to easily manage and deploy visual stimuli.
+Bassoon is a lightweight, python based GUI and API to easily manage and deploy visual stimuli.
 While the stimuli included with this project rely on <a href = 'www.psychopy.org'>Psychopy</a>, any backend stimulus framework can in theory be used with local copies of Bassoon.

 <h2> Installation </h2>
 As currently packaged, Bassoon relies on python 3 and the Psychopy libraries.
 It is possible to launch Bassoon by simply cloning the Github repository and running /Bassoon/src/main.py as long as main.py can see psychopy on your local device.
 That said, other installation techniques are recommended for ease of use with developing custom stimuli.